Morley Memorial Primary School

 Introduction

-Welcome to our SEN information report which is part of the Cambridgeshire Local Offer for learners with Special Educational Needs and Disabilities (SEND).
-Morley Memorial Primary School is an inclusive school and we value all members of our community.
+Welcome to Morley Memorial Primary School’s SEN Information Report, part of the Cambridgeshire Local Offer for learners with Special Educational Needs and Disabilities (SEND).
+We are an inclusive school that values every member of our community

-All governing bodies of maintained schools have a legal duty to publish information on their website about the implementation of the policy for pupils with SEND including information about the arrangements for identifying, assessing and making provision for pupils with SEND.
-This information is updated at least annually.
-Our local offer is closely related to our SEND policy.
-We welcome your comments to continue to improve this document so please do contact us.
+Governing bodies of maintained schools are legally required to publish information on their websites regarding their SEND policy, including arrangements for identifying, assessing, and providing for pupils with SEND.
+This report is updated annually and is closely linked to our SEND policy.
+We welcome your comments to continually improve this document.

 What is “The Local Offer”?

-As part of the Children and Families Act 2014, Local Authorities are required to publish a ‘Local Offer’.
-The purpose of the local offer is to enable parents and young people to see more clearly what services are available in their area and how to access them.
-It includes provision from birth to 25, across education, health and social care.
-The Cambridge Local Offer is available from the website:
+The Children and Families Act 2014 mandates Local Authorities to publish a ‘Local Offer’.
+Its purpose is to provide parents and young people with clear information on available services in their area and how to access them.
+This includes provision from birth to 25 years, covering education, health, and social care.
+The Cambridge Local Offer can be accessed via::

 How do we define SEN (Special Educational Needs)?

-At Morley we use the definition as outlined in the 2014 Code of Practice says that:
+At Morley we use the definition outlined in the 2014 Code of Practice:

 A person has SEN if they have a learning difficulty or disability which calls for special educational provision to be made for him or her.
 At compulsory school age this means he or she has a significantly greater difficulty in learning than the majority of others the same age, or, has a disability which prevents or hinders him or her from making use of facilities of a kind generally provided for others of the same age in mainstream schools.
 (2014 SEN Code of Practice: 0 to 25 Years)